top of page

 After the reading, he signed books and talked easily with the small and intimate group of participants.
 Toward the end of the signing, I finally got the courage to walk up to him with my tattered copy of The House of Belonging.
 The cover was off.
 I had marked all over it – with exclamations like “ yes!” and scribbled notes in the margin referring to when and where and how this line or that image had moved me - like the great sea Uvavnuk had described.
 Coffee stains.
 Tears.
 The book was a mess.
 I handed it to him and said, “ I love this book of poetry.
 I know most people have you sign brand new copies, but it would mean a lot to me if you would sign this one.”
 He laughed his hearty David Whyte laugh – loud and long – and with a smile and a wink, signed my book.
 He told me how happy this tattered book made him feel and thanked ME for sharing it with HIM.
 I met David two more times.
 And each time something amazing was shared.
 His poetry is a must.

 So… back to water.
 The Sea by David Whyte.
-It worked well in Costa Rica so long ago, but I hadn’t read it since studying to become a Mindfulness Teacher.
+This poem worked well in Costa Rica so long ago, but I hadn’t read it since studying to become a Mindfulness Teacher.
 The wisdom of my Mindfulness training completely changed my relationship with this lovely poem.
 I knew I loved the images – especially the last stanza – for its meter and the way it rolled fluidly off my tongue.
 But now as I read it, I see its true wisdom is the way it speaks to the trance of unworthiness that makes us feel alone – how we don’t believe the tide is meant for us – but for others.
 Contentment can feel far away – we may feel alone, or numb, or old, or just simply tired.
 Easy to forget to allow ourselves to receive and remember that all we need will flow to us, if we allow it.
 If we don’t push it away with busy-ness, or desire that is focused on tomorrow instead of the now.
 So easy to miss the the great receiving depth – untamed that lies within us.

 THE SEA BY DAVID WHYTE